manbonpan/unofficial_mal_api/README.md

 # MyAnimeList Scrapper [ Unofficial ]
-> Built by manbonpan for Discord MAL scrapping
+> Built by manbonpan and pacchu for Discord MAL scrapping

 - In progress